wolfnotes

 There's a strange charm to some of the early scenes but the campy horror is neither very funny nor horrifying.

-wrote about Stranger Than Fiction (2)
+Stranger Than Fiction (2006)

 Run-of-the-mill postmodern comedy.
 Go rent Adaptation again instead.

-wrote about The Science of Sleep
+The Science of Sleep (2006)

 Michel Gondry's undeniable talent seems better suited to his music videos than his feature films.
 Dreams have often fascinated me, in life and in films, but The Science of Sleep seems to lack any dream-like qualities at all.
 It only delivers more of that same eye candy we've come to expect from the director, at the expense of story, characterization and atmosphere.

-wrote about The Visitor
+The Visitor (2007)

 Filled with contrivances, cliches, and one-dimensional characters.

-wrote about Sweeney Todd
+Sweeney Todd (2007)

 See one scene of this movie and you've seen them all.
 One-note performances from all involved.
 Then again I'm not one for this kind of music.